ligomez/ligomez/README.md

 ### Hi there 👋, my name is Liliana

 I am a self-taught software developer fluent in both English and Spanish.
-Some technologies I enjoy working with include **Python, Kotlin, Java, Android and MySQL.** I'm good at solving problems and passionate about new challenges.
+Some technologies I enjoy working with include **Kotlin, Android, Java, Python and MySQL.** I'm good at solving problems and passionate about new challenges.

 About me:

 - 🗺 I'm from **Colombia**, currently living in **the US**.
 - 🦘 Lived for a couple of years in **Australia**.
 - 🥋 **Training on [Codewars](https://www.codewars.com/users/ligomezm).**
-- 🌱 Learning **Django, vuejs, PostgreSQL, HTML, CSS and JavaScript at the moment.**
+- 🌱 Learning **MVVM, Jetpack and Flutter at the moment.**
-- 🔐 Interested in **Mobile development, the Cyber Security field and backend development.**
+- 🔐 Interested in **Mobile development - Android.**
 - 👯 Looking to collaborate on **open source projects.**
 - ⚡ Fun fact **I love scape rooms.**
 - ♥  I love **connecting with different people.**